Winter driving tips for UK motorists

 - Brake lights – you must ensure they are working and kept clean.
 Failure to do so will result in a fixed penalty notice (£60 fine and three points on your licence), as well as your vehicle being removed from the road until the issue is fixed.

 With the arrival of winter, it’s important to make sure your vehicle is prepared for the conditions.
 With ServicePoint, drivers and fleet managers can benefit from fleet servicing, maintenance, repairs and MOTs to help keep your vehicles in top condition.
-In addition to this, should one of your vehicles breaks down or you fill up with the wrong fuel, the AA’s Breakdown and Fuel Assist programmes will be on hand to help.
+In addition to this, should one of your vehicles break down or you fill up with the wrong fuel, the AA’s Breakdown and Fuel Assist programmes will be on hand to help.

 Safe winter driving tips for employees